Menu

 P.E.
 Days

-P.E. is scheduled for Tuesday and Wednesday this term, with Coach Tom on a Tuesday and Coach Brad on a Wednesday.
+P.E. is scheduled for Monday and Tuesday this term, with swimming on a Monday and P.E. with Coach Tom on a Tuesday.
 We kindly ask that children come to school dressed in their P.E. kits.
 Here’s a quick reminder of what they should wear:

 • Blue Logo PE top